vincentleeuwen/shiny-octo-giggle/README.md

 ## White Label Webshop

 I’ve built a small React app then enables customers to create several versions of a webshop (landing page).
-The app follows fairly standard `create-react-app` best practices, so you can just clone into the repository, run `npm install` and start the dev server via `npm start`.
+The app follows fairly standard `create-react-app` best practices, so you can just clone into the repository, run `npm install && npm start`.

 I’ve focused mainly on changing colors and text, as these were features many users wanted.
 Since there’s no backend available, I’ve not implemented image upload for logos yet.